the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Clan Hideout buffed to +2 Water and +100 City HP.
 - Shake Down Survivors now costs 30 Production, provides 4 Slaves, and awards a free Gangboss.
 - Clansmen no longer require Clubhouses to be built.
+- Hitmen no longer start with Skirmish, but are buffed to 32 Ranged Strength (previously 24) and cost 70 Production (down from 90).
 - As mentioned above, Plantations now belong to them instead of Ignis.
 They now unlock at Botany instead of being available at the start of the game, lose the 20% total Food bonus, regain the standard Greenhouse boosts to Food (+2 to the city itself, +1 to Grain/Tubers, +1 Farmer slot), and only give a 50% boost to Worker training speed.
 They also add +1 Food to active Farmers in the city and +1 Culture to worked Narcotics farm tiles.
 Because of the Slave consumption requirement, they're 30% cheaper to build than standard Greenhouses.
 - Salvage Exchange has been removed from the game on account of being too similar to Children of Rust's Salvage Yard with no feasible way to differentiate the two.
 - Information Markets add +1 Water while the faction has Power and no longer have reduced Science gain compared to standard Libraries, but also no longer give Great Scientist Points.